-In 2017, 42 percent of two-vehicle fatal accidents involved the other motor vehicle making a left-hand turn, while the motorcycle was going straight or passing other vehicles.
+Per the NHSTA, in 2017, 42 percent of two-vehicle fatal accidents involved the other motor vehicle making a left-hand turn, while the motorcycle was going straight or passing other vehicles.
 Even though these types of accidents can also happen between cars, motorcycles, due to their size, tend to blend into their surroundings when compared to other larger motor vehicles.
 This makes it harder for other motorists to see motorcycles and to judge their speed when turning in front of them, which can result in death or serious injury.

 When a motorcycle cuts between two lanes of stopped or slow-moving traffic, this is known as lane splitting.
 Lane splitting can be a cause of serious injury or even death in motorcycle accidents for several reasons.
 First, cars are close to the motorcycle, which causes danger.
 Second, the motorcyclist has reduced space in which to maneuver, which can lead to problems.
 Third, drivers may not anticipate a motorcyclist splitting the lane, which can lead to a serious or fatal motorcycle accident that no one saw coming.